use-ink/ink/integration-tests/README.md

 repository.
 The contracts in there are ensured to be running with the latest published ink! version.

+## Documentation

+For more information on contract testing and end-to-end (E2E) tests, please refer to the [documentation](https://use.ink/basics/contract-testing/#end-to-end-e2e-tests).

 ## License

 The examples in this folder are released into the public domain.